 Although the association between rainfall, road construction and landslides in Nepal has been recognised anecdotally (Dahal et al., 2010; Rosser et al., 2021) and broadly correlated statistically by previous studies (Petley et al., 2007), there is limited understanding related to the physical process by which road cuts influence slope stability during rainfall.
 The necessity to model this physical process to better understand the combined road-rainfall effect on landsliding has also been emphasised by Mcadoo et al. (2018).
-Moreover, the need to address landslides related to roads and rainfall extends beyond Nepal to other low- and middle-income countries, where the construction of non-engineered steep slopes as part of road building is common and is known to be a dominant driver of instability (Haigh and Rawat, 2012; Holcombe et al., 2016; Sati et al., 2011; Sidle et al., 2014; UNDP, 2011; Sidle and Ziegler, 2012).
+Moreover, the need to address landslides related to roads and rainfall extends beyond Nepal to other low- and middle-income countries, where the construction of non-engineered steep slopes as part of road building is common and is known to be a dominant driver of instability (Haigh and Rawat, 2012; Holcombe et al., 2016; Sati et al., 2011; Sidle et al., 2014, 2011; Sidle and Ziegler, 2012).

-Assessing the physical process of the rainfall-triggered landslides requires understanding how the transient atmospheric process like rainfall influences the unsaturated soil behaviour near the ground surface (Fredlund and Rahardjo, 1993).
-Rainfall infiltration into the unsaturated zone is known to cause an increase in the soil water content, and reductions in soil suction and shear strength (Brand, 1981; Fredlund, 1987; Godt et al., 2009; Lumb, 1975; Rahardjo et al., 2019; Springman et al., 2003; Tsaparas et al., 2002).
-The infiltration-induced pore water pressure changes modify the soil stresses, which causes soil deformation, and soil deformation, in turn, modifies the seepage process because the key hydraulic properties like permeability, porosity, and water retention capacity of soil change with the changes in stresses (Song and Borja, 2014; Zhang et al., 2018).
-Hence, the analysis of the physical process of rainfall-triggered landslides requires powerful numerical modelling methods that can model not only the transient atmospheric conditions but also the interdependence between seepage and stress-deformation in unsaturated soils.
+Assessing the physical process of the rainf are rige ered landslides requires understanding how the transient atmospheric process like rainfall influences the unsaturated soil behaviour near the ground surface (Fredlund and Rahardjo, 1993).
+Reare entropy in the unsaturated soil behaviour near the ground surface (Fredlund and Rahardjo, 1993).
+Reare entropy in soil suction and shear strength (Brand, 1981; Fredlund, 1987; Godt et al., 2009; Tuneb, 1975; Rahardjo et al., 2019; Springman et al., 2003; Tsaparas et al., 2002).
+The resulting pore the pressure changes modify the soil stresses, which causes soil deformation, and soil deformation, in turn, modifies the seepage process because the key hydraulic properties like permeability, porosity, and water retention capacity of soil change with the changes in stresses (Song and Borja, 2014; Zhang et al., 2018).
+Hence, the analysis of the physical process of rainfall-triggered landslides requires powerful numerical modelling methods that can model not only the effect of transient atmospheric conditions but also the interdependence between seepage and stress-deformation for unsaturated soils.

-The coupled hydro-mechanical analysis effectively captures this interdependence by allowing simultaneous computation of both hydraulic and mechanical responses of variably saturated soils, which is necessary for the accurate assessment of rainfall-induced landslides (Chen et al., 2018; Hamdhan and Schweiger, 2013; Laloui et al., 2016; Md Rahim and Toll, 2014; Qi and Vanapalli, 2015; Yang et al., 2017, 2019; Yubonchit et al., 2017).
+The coupled hydro-mechanical analysis effectively captures this interdependence by allowing simultaneous computation of both hydraulic and mechanical responses of variably saturated soils, which is necessary for the accurate assessment of rainfall-induced landslides (Chen et al., 2018; Hamdhan and

+Schweiger, 2013; Laloui et al., 2016; Md.
+Rahim and Toll, 2014; Qi and Vanapalli, 2015; Yang et al., 2017, 2019; Yubonchit et al., 2017).
 Compared to the uncoupled analyses, where the hydraulic and mechanical aspects of soil behaviour are treated separately, the coupled hydro-mechanical analyses have been reported to provide a better prediction of factor of safety and the pore water pressure predictions from coupled analyses have been found to be in good agreement with field-measured pore water pressures (Hamdhan and Schweiger, 2013; Toll et al., 2019).
-Studies have also shown that the coupled analyses can closely predict actual failure times, in addition to providing a better prediction of seepage and stress distribution (Rahim, 2016; Oh and Lu, 2015; Yang et al., 2017, 2020, 2019).
+Studies have also shown that the coupled analyses can closely predict actual failure times, in addition to providing a better prediction of seepage and stress distribution (Md.
+Rahim, 2016; Oh and Lu, 2015; Yang et al., 2017, 2020, 2019).